Do smart meters and solar panels work together?

 Summary

-Since mid-2017 and the launch of SMETS2, smart meters and solar panels have been a complementary match, and are an essential pairing if homeowners want to take advantage of any solar export tariffs.
+Since the launch of SMETS2 models in 2017, smart meters and solar panels have been a complementary match, and make an essential pairing if homeowners want to take advantage of any solar export tariffs.

 Historically, there was a reason to be doubtful about smart meters and solar panels due to technological incompatibility, but these days are over.

-If you're interested in finding out how much a solar & battery system could save you, answer a few quick questions below and we’ll provide you with an estimate.
+If you're interested in finding out how much a solar & battery system could save you, enter a few details below and we’ll provide you with an estimate.

 Smart meters and solar panels: FAQs